Want to make your patients happier? Provide more efficient, personal service with less waiting

 At healthfinch we are very focused on finding ways to keep doctors and their staff happy.
-We’ve found that when practices automate, delegate, and simplify routine tasks, they are able to save time, increase staff efficiency, and reduce the turnaround time for routine tasks such as responding to prescription refill requests.
+We’ve found that when practices automate, delegate, and simplify routine tasks, they are able to save time, increase staff efficiency, and reduce the turnaround time for routine tasks, such as responding to prescription renewal requests.
 Of course, saving time and increasing efficiencies make everyone happier - including your patients!

 Patient happiness is critical for practice retention.
 It can also impact the bottom line for practices that are reimbursed under newer payment models that consider patient satisfaction scores.
 Excess wait times can definitely lead to dissatisfied patients – especially if you factor in the opportunity cost of waiting.

 A recent study published in the American Journal of Managed Care looked at the total opportunity cost for ambulatory care in the US and factored in wait times, travel time, and face-to-face time with clinicians.
 The researchers then calculated the opportunity cost of office visits based on lost productivity to employers and society.